Yossioren/AttacksonImplementationsCourseBook/docs/index.md

-# Attacks on Implementations of Secure Systems
+# Video Links

-This is the handbook for the course "Attacks on Secure Implementations", taught in 2020 at Ben-Gurion University by Dr. Yossi Oren.
+This is the list of videos from the course "Attacks on Secure Implementations", taught in 2020 at Ben-Gurion University by Dr. Yossi Oren.

 You can download the PDF of the entire handbook [here](https://github.com/Yossioren/AttacksonImplementationsCourseBook/raw/master/UniversityCourseBookAOI.pdf), or view it online [here](https://orenlab.sise.bgu.ac.il/AttacksonImplementationsCourseBook/).